coldbox-modules/cbsecurity/readme.md

 - `allow:boolean` A boolean indicator if authentication or authorization was violated
 - `type:stringOf(authentication|authorization)` A string that indicates the type of violation: authentication or authorization.
+- `messages:string` A string of messages used for debugging

 Here is a sample validator using permission based security in both rules and annotation context